Green Feeding means healthy and sustainable Food. Green Feeding starts with Breastfeeding which has a positive impact on our climate and environment.

 - Breastfeeding helps to save lives and relieve suffering in crisis and shortage situations that are arising as a result of climate change.

 In 2014, IBFAN published ‘Formula For Disaster’.
 Weighing the Impact of Formula Feeding Vs Breastfeeding on Environment’.
-This report is available in English, Italian and French as Alimentation artificielle – désastre écologique, it compares in detail the ecological impact of breastfeeding on the one hand, and industrial infant feeding on the other.
+This report was updated in 2015 and is available in English, Italian and French as Alimentation artificielle – désastre écologique, it compares in detail the ecological impact of breastfeeding on the one hand, and industrial infant feeding on the other.
 The comparison between the two methods of feeding relates to the use of the planet’s resources (energy, metals, plastics, fuels, water and wood).
 While artificial feeding depletes the planet’s resources and has a heavy carbon and water footprint, breastfeeding saves energy and water and promotes not only improved maternal and child health, but also the better health of the planet.

 In 2012, at the UN Conference on Sustainable Development (Rio+20), IBFAN-GIFA prepared a poster on the theme of “The Earth is our Mother” in collaboration with WABA (World Alliance for Breastfeeding Action).
 Download poster and text for RIO + 20: English, Spanish , Portuguese , French